Church of Our Lady of the Chapel

 The Church of Our Lady of the Chapel (Église Notre-Dame-de-la-Chapelle; Onze-Lieve-Vrouw-ter-Kapellekerk), or the Chapel Church (Église de la Chapelle; Kapellekerk), is a Catholic church in the Marolles/Marollen district of Brussels, Belgium.
 It is dedicated to Our Lady of the Chapel.

 The church, in a Romanesque-Gothic transitional style, was built between the 12th and 13th centuries above an earlier chapel.
 Following a fire in 1405, its nave was rebuilt in the Brabantine Gothic style and enlarged with side chapels.
 Its Baroque slate bell tower dates from the 18th century.
 The complex was designated a historic monument in 1936.

 The church is located on the Place de la Chapelle/Kapelleplein, between the Rue Haute/Hoogstraat and the Rue de la Chapelle/Kapellestraat.
-This site is served by Brussels-Chapel railway station.

 History

 Early history

 The presence of a chapel in this place is testified by a charter dated 1134 and signed by Godfrey I, Count of Louvain, in which he donated a chapel erected extra oppidum Bruxelli ("outside the fortified centre of Brussels") to the Benedictine monks of the Abbey of the Holy Sepulcher of Cambrai, who immediately founded a priory there.
 The monks' privileges were extended in 1195 by Henry I, Duke of Brabant, who designated the chapel as capella beatae Mariae extra muros oppidi Bruxellensis sita ("chapel of the blessed Mary outside the walls of Brussels").
 These mentions of outside the walls are part of the elements that have led certain historians to consider the construction of Brussels' first city walls as having preceded the generally accepted period at the beginning of the 13th century.

 The Chapel Church, c.
 1612, as drawn by Remigio Cantagallina.
 Note the spire, the crossing tower and the side aisle.

 Nothing remains of the original chapel, which was probably under the choir of the current church, whose construction began around 1210 with a Romanesque nave.
 In parallel with the development of the neighbourhood outside the walls, it was enlarged and acquired the status of parish church (the second such church in the city), despite the opposition of the chapter of St. Gudula, very keen to keep the income granted to it as a mother church.
 The creation of this second parish indicates that, already at that time, a large population had settled along the old Roman road, which would become the Rue Haute/Hoogstraat, beyond the ramparts and the Steenpoort.

 The southern part of the transept and the Chapel of the Holy Cross were built around 1215–1225 in a Romanesque-Gothic transitional style.
 They were followed by the northern part of the transept and its two chapels around 1250.
 The choir (1250–1275), perhaps the finest achievement of 13th-century architecture in Brussels, reflects a transitional style of French influence.
 The building was surmounted by a tower at the crossing of the transept and the nave.
 The work was completed in the course of the 13th century.